EmmanuelAmodu/blockchain-transaction-listener/packages/on-chain-activity-processors/README.md

 # On-chain Activity Processors

 Shared processor implementations that transform provider-specific transaction payloads into a common OnChainActivity shape.
-Intended for reuse across services like on-chain-activity-listener and wallets-api.
+Intended for reuse across services like activity-listener and wallets-api.

 ## Usage